 5. Click Connect, and then follow any of the on-screen options to access the EC2 instance.

-After you run the CloudFormation stack, costs will begin accruing to your AWS account on an ongoing basis for related AWS resources.
-These costs vary based on where these resource are located, which resources are covered by AWS Free Tier offerings, the extent to which you customize these resources’ settings, how much you use these resources, and other factors.
-Even if you stop or terminate the related EC2 instance and delete the related application load balancer, costs might continue to accrue for other related AWS sources.
+After you run the CloudFormation stack that you created in Part II, charges will begin accruing to your AWS account on an ongoing basis for related AWS resources.
+The amounts of these charges vary based on where these resource are located, which resources are covered by AWS Free Tier offerings, the extent to which you customize these resources’ settings, how much you use these resources, and other factors.
+Stopping or terminating the related Amazon EC2 instances alone will not eliminate these ongoing charges.

-To stop these costs from accruing, you can delete the CloudFormation stack.
+To stop these charges from accruing, delete the CloudFormation stack that you created and ran in Part II.
 This stops and deletes all of the related AWS resources.
-To delete the CloudFormation stack, do the following: